Mattie Melton Bland, 87 - The Panolian

 Mattie Melton Bland, 87

-Funeral services for Mattie will be held on Saturday, Oct.
-19, at 3 p.m. in the Martin Willingham Memorial Chapel of Wells Funeral Home with the interment to follow at Forrest Memorial Park in Batesville.
-The family will receive friends beginning at 1 p.m. prior to the funeral service.
+Funeral services for Mattie were held on Saturday, Oct.
+19, at 3 p.m. in the Martin Willingham Memorial Chapel of Wells Funeral Home with the interment at Forrest Memorial Park in Batesville.

-Mattie was born on May 26, 1937 to the late Edward Melton and Lizzie Hardin Melton in Calhoun County.
-Mattie worked most of her life as a factory worker at Parker-Hannifin Corporation and the Hosiery Mill in Batesville.
-Mattie was a member of the Locke Station Baptist Church, where she accepted Jesus Christ into her life.
+Mattie was born on May 26, 1937, to the late Edward Melton and Lizzie Hardin Melton in Calhoun County, MS. Mattie worked most of her life as a factory worker at Parker-Hannifin Corporation and the Hosiery Mill in Batesville, MS. Mattie was a member of the Locke Station Baptist Church, where she accepted Jesus Christ into her life.

 Mattie enjoyed the simple things in life.
 She found joy in sitting outside and reflecting on life’s precious moments.
 Mattied loved to spend time with her family, and she also had fun going to the casino with her friends.